 It’s time to gather all your data and create a cracking KPI report or even a KPI dashboard to monitor your product and keep your stakeholders in the loop.

 Being able to monitor how your product performs gives stakeholders confidence and builds trust in you and your product.
 If everybody sees your numbers weekly, there are no surprises.
 You and your stakeholders are always on the same page about the current state.
-This can help greatly, when you have your prioritisation sessions.
+This can help greatly when you have your prioritization sessions.

-If you define relevant KPIs and create a good KPI report, it will help you in many ways to go a good job as a Product Manager.
+If you define relevant KPIs and create a good KPI report, it will help you in many ways to do a good job as a Product Manager.
 You will

 always know how your product is performing